 • Demonstrate clinical competence.

-• Utilize critical thinking and problem-solving skills.
+• Utilize critical thinking skills.

-• Employ effective written and oral communication skills.
+• Employ effective communication skills.

 Student Learning Outcomes: